masyl/isomaton/doc/roadmap.md

 ## Bugs and Debts

 ## In Progress Release

 ### v0.5 - Some basic expectations

+- Bug: Water and dirt blocks are generated one over the other and alternate during display
+- Bug: Grass has disapeared
+- Bug: Actors dont walk into each-others
 - Blocks for material and entities have a directions.
 When actors move, they change their directions.
-- Water and dirt blocks are generated one over the other and alternate during display
-- Actors dont walk into each-others
 - Actors dont walk on water
-- Grass has disapeared

 ## Upcomming Releases